Preponderous-Software/Ponder/README.md

 ------------ | -------------
 [Daniel Stephenson](https://github.com/dmccoystephenson) | Creator
 Callum | Wrote the Color Converter that is used in this project and condensed the code of several tools.
-[Pasarus](https://github.com/Pasarus) | Wrote code that is used in the Storage Service and the UUID Checker.
+[Pasarus](https://github.com/Pasarus) | Wrote code that is used in the JsonWriterReader and the UUIDChecker classes.
-Caibinus | Wrote code that is used in the Block Checker.
+Caibinus | Wrote code that is used in the BlockChecker class.

 ## License